-e.
-In April 2019, the Company entered into a twelve month agreement with a consultant ("Consultant13") to provide services to the Company including assisting the Company to promote, market and sell the Company's technology to potential customers.
-Pursuant to said agreement and in partial consideration for such consulting services, the Company agreed to issue to Consultant13 options to purchase up to 2,667 shares of the Company's common stock upon execution of the agreement.
-The options are exercisable at \$15.00 per share and shall vest in 4 equal installments every three months starting July 2019.
-Unexercised options shall expire 2 years from the effective date.
+In addition, the Company agreed to issue to Consultant14 options to purchase up to 22,233 shares of the Company's common stock upon execution of the agreement.
+The options are exercisable at \$1.08 per share and shall vest in 4 equal instalments every six months starting September 2020.
+Unexercised options shall expire 5 years from the effective date.

-During 2020 and 2019, an amount of \$3 and \$8 respectively, were recorded by the Company as stock-based equity awards with respect to Consultant13.
+During 2021 and 2020, an amount of \$14 and \$8 respectively, were recorded by the Company as stock-based equity awards with respect to Consultant14.

-f.
-In July 2019, the Company entered into a three-year agreement with a consultant ("Consultant14") to provide services to the Company including assisting the Company to promote, market and sell the Company's technology to potential customers.
-Pursuant to such agreement and in partial consideration for such consulting services, the Company agreed to issue to Consultant14 options to purchase up to 2,667 shares of the Company's common stock upon execution of the agreement.
-The options are exercisable at \$15.00 per share and shall vest in 3 equal installments every twelve months starting July 2019.
-Unexercised options shall expire 4 years from the effective date.
+b.
+In April 2020, the Company entered into a twelve month agreement with a consultant ("Consultant16") to provide services to the Company including assisting the Company to promote, market and sell the Company's technology to potential customers.
+Pursuant to said agreement and in partial consideration for such consulting services, the Company agreed to issue to Consultant16 options to purchase up to 6,000 shares of the Company's common stock upon execution of the agreement.
+The options are exercisable at \$2.00 per share and shall vest in 4 equal instalments every three months starting May 2020.
+Unexercised options shall expire 18 month from the effective date.